CSCfi/llm-quantization-scripts/BitsAndBytes/README.md

 ```bash
 sbatch run-bnb-quantization-lumi.sh
 ```
-You can also increase the memory and number of GPUs if you decide to run quantization on larger models.
+You can also increase the memory if you decide to run quantization on larger models.
+Setting device_map="auto" automatically offloads the model to a CPU to help fit the model in memory, and allow the model modules to be moved between the CPU and GPU for quantization.

 ## Output Includes